 Home » Schools & Education » Local Schools » State Secondary & P-12 Schools

-What Brisbane School Catchment Area am I in?
-Find out here!
+What Brisbane School Catchment Area Am I In?

-Bisbane school catchment areas refer to the geographical location, determined by specific boundaries, where the majority of enrolled state school students must live to attend that school.
+That’s how almost all schools operate in Brisbane now.
+I needed to know what area we needed to live in.
+Just in case you didn’t know, the ‘school catchment areas’ refer to the geographical location, determined by specific boundaries, where the majority of enrolled state school students must live to attend that school.

-Every Queensland student, from Prep to Year 12, will find that they are automatically within a specific Brisbane school catchment zone for a particular state school.
+Every Queensland student, from Prep to Year 12, will find that they are automatically within a specific Brisbane school catchment zone for a particular state school and state high school.
 Here’s what you need to know about finding your state primary or state secondary school catchment Brisbane area.

 Why do we have Brisbane school catchment areas?